-Plan 4 loans are charged interest at the rate of RPI (Regulation 14(1)).
-However, if the rate of RPI exceeds the Bank Base Rate plus 1% at any point during the AY then the interest charged on Plan 4 loans will be set at Bank Base Rate plus 1% ("the low interest cap") (Regulation 14(2)).
+Under Regulation 14(1) all Plan 4 loans are charged interest at the RPI rate (or the Bank of England Base Rate plus 1% ("the low interest cap"), if this is lower than the RPI rate (Regulation 14(2)).

 The low interest cap is currently in operation therefore the Plan 4 interest rate is set as the Bank Base Rate + 1%.